 If the honey is too thick to spread, place the honey and oil in a jar and put that jar in hot water to thin the honey.

-How Often To Use an Olive Oil Treatment for Hair
+How Often Should You Use The Treatment On Your Hair

 You can use any of these olive oil treatments for your hair once a week.
 If your hair is really damaged, you can do a treatment twice a week until you hair health improves.